stefan2904/politikedits/README.md

 These two are equivalent, but the former is a bit faster, and easier to read The latter is convenient if your range is difficult to express using a netmask.

+### Whitelisted Articles

+You may want to use anon to automatially tweet when it notices edits to a particular set of pages from a particular language Wikipedia.
+See the provided `config.json.template` for an example.

+### Multiple Accounts

+You should notice that `accounts` in the config.json is an array.
+If you would like to have a single anon process monitor different IP ranges or whitelisted pages, just add them to the list.

 ### Debugging

 If you would like to test without tweeting you can run anon with the